-Polymer based nanocomposites exhibit different optical virtues such as high refractive index (RI), Abbe number (v_d) and visible light transmittance (T %) above 90%.
+Polymer-based nanocomposites exhibit different optical virtues such as high refractive index (RI), Abbe number (v_d) and visible light transmittance (T %) above 90%.
 These hybrid materials attract more interest in optoelectronic applications such in the ophthalmic optics.
 The aim of this work is to study the impact of contact lenses doped with aluminum nanoparticles on aberrated human eye.
-ZEMAX mainstream optical design software was used for eye modeling based on Liou & Brennan eye model and then applying BHESP/PA/AL contact lens.
-Ocular performance was evaluated by modulation transfer function (MTF), Spot diagram root mean square (RMS) and the geometric encircled energy (EE) metrics.
-The used criteria show that the best visual performance is obtained when BHESP/PA/AL-CL is used (P < 0.0001) has reduced the generated monochromatic and polychromatic aberrations inside the eye.
-The required balance between refractive index and abbe number of the chosen polymer effect on transparency, transmittance and refractive errors correction.
+ZEMAX mainstream optical design software was used for eye modeling based on Liou & Brennan eye model and then the BHESP/PA/AL contact lens was applied.
+Ocular performance was evaluated by modulation transfer function (MTF), spot diagram root mean square (RMS) and the geometric encircled energy (EE) metrics.
+The used criteria show that the best visual performance is obtained when BHESP/PA/AL-CL is used (P < 0.0001) because it reduced the generated monochromatic and polychromatic aberrations inside the eye.
+The required balance between the refractive index and abbe number of the chosen polymer affect the transparency, transmittance and refractive errors correction.

-Keywords: Nano-doped polymer, High refractive index, Modulation transfer function, Image simulation
+Keywords: Nano-Doped Polymer, High Refractive Index, Modulation Transfer Function, Image Simulation.

-1. Introduction
+1. INTRODUCTION

 Contact lenses (CLs) materials amelioration is now evolving rapidly with biomaterial evolution.
-Typically, available CLs are based on silicone-hydrogel or polymers, with additional manufacturing techniques employed to produce transparent, colorless, lightweight and impact resistant lenses.
-The CLs made for vision correction, therapeutic (drug delivery CLs) [1] to cosmetic appearance purposes required polymers characterized by water and oxygen (O2) permeability, flexibility, high refractive index (RI), high Abbe number (v_d) and over 90% transparency at visible light [2,3].
+Typically, available CLs are based on silicone-hydrogel or polymers, with additional manufacturing techniques employed to produce transparent, colorless, lightweight and impact-resistant lenses.
+The CLs made for vision correction, therapeutic (drug delivery CLs) [1] to cosmetic appearance purposes required polymers characterized by water and oxygen (O_2) permeability, flexibility, high refractive index (RI), high Abbe number (ν_d) and over 90% transparency at visible light [2,3].

-Currently available CLs have many pros, but in turn ophthalmic CLs suffer from various cons such as high O2 permeability of rigid gas permeable CLs (RGP) but they are expensive and require hydrophilic monomers.
+Despite having many pros, the available CLs suffer from various cons such as high oxygen (O_2) permeability of Rigid Gas Permeable (RGP) CLs even though they are expensive and require hydrophilic monomers.
 Modern RGP CLs are more flexible than the hard PMMA CLs due to the integration with low modulus components.
 RGP lenses have reduced the molar fraction or moved away from hard PMMA polymer content.
 Nevertheless, they still account for 14% of the CLs in the United States [4] due to their efficiency in reducing corneal aberrations [5].
-On the contrary, hydrogyl CLs (including soft lenses) are biocompatible [6,7] and inexpensive and with enhanced mechanical properties [8,9], but allow for a low O2 percentage to transmit to the cornea .
-As well as the silicon hydrogel CLs, in spite of they characterize by durable comfort due to their excellent O2 permeability, but they are expensive and need more hydrophilic comonomers to improve their water transmission.
-Another investigations was on PVA modifications as CLs materials.
-Although Poly(vinyl alcohol) (PVA) CLs [10] exhibit low O2 permeability and fixed water content, although they have an improved physical and optical properties, with a transparency of 90% to visible light [11].
+On the contrary, hydrogel CLs (including soft lenses) are biocompatible [6,7] and inexpensive with enhanced mechanical properties [8,9] but allow a low O_2 percentage to transmit to the cornea.
+One of the characteristics of the silicone hydrogel CLs is durable comfort due to their excellent O_2 permeability but they are expensive and need more hydrophilic comonomers to improve their water transmission.
+Another investigation was on PVA modifications as CLs materials.
+Although Poly(vinyl alcohol) (PVA) CLs [10] exhibit low O_2 permeability and fixed water content, they have an improved physical and optical properties, with a transparency of 90% to visible light [11].